-Around 1 billion smartphones were sold across the world in 2013.
+Well over 1 billion smartphones were sold across the world in 2014.
 One of the great things about the rush to upsell the last few remaining feature phone holdouts and break into emerging markets is that prices are going down.
-According to IDC the average selling price declined by more than 12 percent in 2013 to settle at $337.
+According to IDC the average selling price declined by more than 12 percent in 2013 to settle at $337 and it fell even further to $314 last year.
 That makes buying a smartphone outright, without being locked into a two-year contract, a realistic possibility.

-Join us as we scour the pre-paid deals and check out what the big carriers have to offer for $300 or less.
+Join us as we scour the unlocked and pre-paid deals and check out what the big carriers have to offer for $300 or less.
 These are the best budget smartphones right now.

 ($300 on AT&T and T-Mobile)

 At this price, the specs in the OnePlus One are simply unbelievable.
 It has a 5.5-inch 1080p screen, a 2.5GHz quad-core Snapdragon 801 processor, 3GB of RAM, and 16GB of storage (there’s a 64GB version, too).
 The main camera is capable of shooting 4K video and rated at 13 megapixels, and there’s a 5-megapixel front-facing camera, as well.
 Instead of stock Android it runs CyanogenMod 11S, which is based on Android 4.4 and makes the device very customizable.
 Your only problem is trying to get your hands on one because right now you need an invite from someone who has one, or you need to win a competition before you can order.
 Read our full OnePlus One review.

 Huawei Ascend Mate 2

 ($300 from Huawei)